The Wonderful World of Food Tours – A Diary of My Food Tour Travels

 22. St. Augustine, Florida: Not all food tours are created equal, and I must say Savory Faire Food Tours ranks at the bottom of our list.
 In a charming, historic town like St. Augustine, this tour certainly has potential, but they have some work to do.
 There was no purpose or story as to why we were eating certain foods, and we were served hummus at 2 restaurants in a row…odd!

 23. Delray Beach, Florida: I live just 30 minutes away from Delray Beach, but I’ve never explored the dining scene beyond the tourist traps.
 Thanks to Craft Food Tours for getting us off the beaten path and into small, locally owned restaurants.
 We ate delicious food, we met chefs and restaurant owners and we soaked up the vibe that is Delray Beach…Craft Food Tours really gave new meaning to “being a tourist in your own town.”
 PS – Being a native Texan, I was thrilled to finally find great Mexican food in South Florida at El Camino, and I’m still dreaming about DaDa’s Watermelon-Feta-Arugula Salad with a crunchy creme brulee topping and pesto.
 In fact, I’ve already made plans to go back to 3 of the restaurants, and I’ve purchased a blow torch to recreate that amazing Watermelon Salad.
 I think that’s the best compliment a food tour can receive.
+Note: I’ve done this tour twice!
+Great way to spend the day in Delray Beach.

 24. Savannah, Georgia: We loved The Savannah Taste Experience Food Tour so much last year, that we decided to do it again!
 This time we did their Famous & Secret East Side Food Tour, and we requested our favorite tour guide, “Country.”
 She entertains you with crazy stories about Savannah, and she leaves you with a belly full of great Southern food.
 I could go for some of that pimiento cheese right now!